lionelgarnier/validate-api-request/README.md

 - Configurable via YAML
 - Supports both YAML and JSON OpenAPI specification formats
 - Flexible API selection mechanisms

+## High-Level Functionality

+- The middleware starts by loading OpenAPI specifications that are either stored locally (via a file) or provided as inline text.
+- It supports loading multiple specifications concurrently, making it suitable for environments with several APIs.
+- Upon initialization, the middleware loads and validates the OAS definitions to ensure they are correctly formatted and accessible.
+- For each incoming HTTP request, the middleware identifies the appropriate OAS based on criteria like host, header, or path prefix.
+- The middleware then checks the details of the request against the corresponding OpenAPI specification.
+- If there is any discrepancy or mismatch between the HTTP request and the OAS, the middleware returns a failure response to ensure API contract adherence.
+- This setup ensures reliability by validating requests in real-time against defined API contracts.

 ## Installation